 Here’s how to connect your devices:

 The NYU Guest network is not encrypted, but features a captive portal to login.
 Like the main NYU net, this network only allows client activity, you can’t run a server on it.
 In order to login, a device has to make a HTTP request to the form address embedded in the portal page with the login ID and that week’s password.
+Alternately, if you register the device’s MAC address, you may not encounter the captive portal.
 While technically possible, the complexity of this is high enough to make it not worth using as an experimental net.
-Stick with sandbox.
+Stick with sandbox370.